panCtrlV/bigDataStat-book/sparkr.md

   * Key features in its implementation
     +  R-JVM bridge
+       Older versions use rJava.
+Now has its own implementation.

   * More packages are under development, e.g. ggplot2.sparkr

 - [RHadoop](https://github.com/RevolutionAnalytics/RHadoop/wiki) <font color='red'>(development seems to be paused)</font>